Intrenion/Milcraft/doctrine/call-sign-chaos.md

 Identify the likely consequences of each major choice before approving it.

 **Outcome**
-The organization avoids preventable damage caused by short sighted decisions.
+The organization avoids preventable damage caused by short-sighted decisions.

 Chapter: Executive Leadership - Cascading Consequences